Chimney Chase Covers | We Install The Best Covers

 There are four types of chimney chase materials – galvanized steel, aluminum, copper, and stainless steel – each with their own appeal:

-Galvanized steel chimney toppers are the least expensive.
-They rust quickly, however, and must be replaced within a few short years.
+Galvanized Steel Chimney Caps – As the least expensive, they rust quickly, however, and must be replaced within a few short years.

-Aluminum chimney caps do not rust, but they are generally too soft a metal to function well for this purpose.
+Aluminum Chimney Caps – They do not rust, but they are generally too soft a metal to function well for this purpose.

-Copper is considered the highest quality choice, and chimney toppers made with this material are substantially more expensive than other material types.
+Copper Chimney Caps – They are considered the highest quality choice, and chimney toppers made with this material are substantially more expensive than other material types.
 Many of the fine homes surrounding Atlanta do install copper chimney caps for their beautiful look.

-Stainless steel is the strongest material used to make chimney toppers.
+Stainless Steel Chimney Caps – The strongest material used to make chimney toppers.
 It costs more than galvanized steel; but in Atlanta, the best value is to get a replacement cover made of stainless steel, which never rusts and should never need to be replaced again.

 There is a large round band called a “storm collar” on chimney chase covers where the chimney liner venting comes up and is capped off with a “termination cap.”
 The storm collar sheds water from the pipe and directs it to the top of the chimney chase cover and off the sides.
 The wrapped or folded edge on the chase top is also important; it forms a waterproof seal and allows the water to drain from the chase top onto the roof.